homjxi0e/AIO/README.md

 # AIO
 When it comes to a penetration testing: All-In-One is based on tools already exist in your PenTesting distros.
-It just automates your tasks in one task
+It just automates your tasks in one task.